GraphLinq/GraphLinq.Documentation/content/introduction.md

 ---
 title: "GraphLinq Introduction"
 metaTitle: "GraphLinq Docs - Introduction"
-metaDescription: "The automation of decentralized datas monitorization and external executions over multi-chains applications. "
+metaDescription: "The automation of decentralized data, monitoring, and external executions over multi-chain applications. "
 ---

-The goal of GraphLinq is to provide a way to interact with the blockchain with any connected systems as effortlessly as possible and without knowing how to code.
+The goal of GraphLinq is to provide a way to interact with the blockchain and with any connected system as effortlessly as possible, all without knowing how to code.

-Setting up bots, or basic scripted logic, arbitrages on DEX or trading on a centralized exchange, we build the tools that help the decentralization adoption, every business have a logic that can be automated, we make it possible through monitoring and execution over multi-blockchains data.
+Setting up bots, or basic scripted logic, arbitrages on DEX or trading on a centralized exchange, we build the tools that help the decentralization adoption, every business has logic that can be automated, we make it possible through monitoring and execution over multi-blockchains data.

 In this documentation, you will find the basic knowledge of the GraphLinq Protocol and will get a better idea of how things work.